stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 Check the Sphinx documentation for further information.

 **NOTE**: A docker container for the docs is provided.
-By making changes on the source, a new documentation is automatic compiled from the source.
+By making changes to the source, a new documentation is automatically compiled from the source.
 However, you can always execute the container interactively and do your changes there directly or run the already mentioned commands.